usnistgov/fipy/docs/source/SOLVERS.rst

 :term:`FiPy`'s order of precedence when choosing the solver suite for generic solvers is PySparse_ followed by PETSc_, Trilinos_, SciPy_, PyAMG_, and pyamgx_.

+.. note:: :term:`FiPy` has not been designed to mix different solver suites during a given problem run

 .. _PETSC: